Dealing with the financial affairs of someone who has died

 If the partners were beneficial joint tenants at the time of the death, the surviving partner will automatically inherit the other partner's share of the property.
 There is no need for probate or letters of administration unless there are other assets that are not jointly owned.
 The property might have a mortgage.

 However, if the partners are tenants in common, the surviving partner does not automatically inherit the other person's share.
-Probate or letters of administration will be needed so the personal representative can pass it whoever will inherit the share of the property, according to the will or the rules of intestacy.
+Probate or letters of administration will be needed so the personal representative can pass to whoever will inherit the share of the property, according to the will or the rules of intestacy.
 The property might have a mortgage.

-Example: Ayodele and Olujimi are not married.
+Ayodele and Olujimi are not married.
 They have one grown-up daughter called Ife.
 Ayodele and Olujimi own their home as tenants in common.
 Ayodele dies without leaving a will.
 Olujimi doesn't have the right to apply for letters of administration but Ife does.
 She inherits the half share of the home under the rules of intestacy.
 Olujimi keeps his half share.

 For more information about beneficial joint tenancies and tenancies in common, see Buying with someone else in Buying a home.
 For more information about the rules of intestacy, see Who can inherit if there is no will – the rules of intestacy.